manithamanoj/Pewlett-Hackard-Analysis/README.md

-### The Number of Retiring Employees by Title
+###  Number of Retiring Employees by Title

    We use SQL queries to create a Retirement Titles table that holds all the titles of employees who were born between January 1, 1952 and December 31, 1955.
+See the table given below
 ### Retirement Titles table

 <img width="655" alt="Screen Shot 2022-02-11 at 2 05 21 PM" src="https://user-images.githubusercontent.com/72629108/153670481-7fd98ab3-8d96-4004-a34c-b1f871a4a792.png">